faizanhussainrabbani/teamtasker_be/README.md

 - Independent data persistence capabilities
 - Modular design for easy extraction of services

+For more details on the microservices architecture approach, see the [Architecture Documentation](docs/ArchitectureDiagram.md#microservices-readiness).

 ## Current Status and Future Plans

 ### Implemented Features